Stocks rise on Wall Street, but remain lower for the week - KESQ

 Stocks rise on Wall Street, but remain lower for the week

-NEW YORK (AP) — Stocks rose in morning trading on Wall Street Thursday, but remain lower for the week after five straight losses.
+Stocks rose on Wall Street in afternoon trading Thursday, though they remain lower for the week after five straight losses.

+Technology and health care companies had some of the biggest gains.
+Chipmaker Nvidia climbed 5.4% and Pfizer rose 2.5%.

-Energy stocks had some of the biggest gains as U.S. crude oil prices rose 2.6%. after hitting their lowest point of the year a day earlier.
-Exxon Mobil rose 2.4%.
+Energy stocks lost the most ground as U.S. crude oil prices settled 0.8% lower at $71.46 per barrel, their lowest point of the year.
+ConocoPhillips slid 2.3%.

+Activision Blizzard fell 1.5% after the Federal Trade Commission said it is suing to block Microsoft’s planned $69 billion takeover of the video game company, saying it could suppress competitors to its Xbox game consoles and its growing games subscription business.
+Microsoft was 1.1% higher.

 Bond yields rose.
-The yield on the 10-year Treasury note, which helps set mortgage rates, rose to 3.48% from 3.42% late Wednesday.
+The yield on the 10-year Treasury note, which helps set mortgage rate s, rose to 3.49% from 3.42% late Wednesday.

-Markets in Europe were mostly lower and markets in Asia were mixed.
+Markets in Europe closed mostly lower, while markets in Asia ended mixed.

+Major indexes are all in the red for the week and have been swinging between big monthly gains and losses throughout the year.
+Investors’ worries about inflation, rising interest rates and recession risks have made for a volatile market.
+That has also left Wall Street focused on any updated economic or inflation data.

+“We’ll continue to see outsized moves in the markets over the coming months,” said Jeff Kleintop, chief global investment strategist at Charles Schwab.
+“We’re going to be feeling our way through and there’s going to be a lot of volatility.”

 Low unemployment is good for the broader economy but makes it more difficult for the Federal Reserve to tame inflation.
 The central bank has been raising interest rates to curb borrowing and spending in order to cool the hottest inflation in decades.
 Its benchmark interest rate sits at 3.75% to 4%, the highest in 15 years.